finos/FDC3/docs/api/spec.md

 fdc3.addContextListener(null, (context) => { /* do something with context */ });
-// listen for any context broadcasts for channels that we join fdc3.joinChannel('blue');
+// listen for any context broadcasts for channels that we join fdc3.joinUserChannel('blue');
 // join the 'blue' channel, the current context of the channel will be received immeadiately joinedChannel = await fdc3.getCurrentChannel();
 // current channel is now the 'blue' channel
 ```

 ### Direct Listening and Broadcast on Channels
-While joining User Channels automates a lot of the channel behavior for an app, it has the limitation in that an app can belong to only one channel at a time.
-Listening and Broadcasting to channels using the `Channel.addBroadcastListener` and the `Channel.broadcast` APIs provides an app with fine-grained controls for specific channels.
+While joining User channels automates a lot of the channel behavior for an app, it has the limitation in that an app can belong to only one channel at a time.
+Listening and Broadcasting to channels using the [`Channel.addContextListener`](ref/Channel#addcontextlistener) and the [`Channel.broadcast`](ref/Channel#broadcast) APIs provides an app with fine-grained controls for specific channels.
 This is especially useful for working with dynamic _App Channels_.

 ### Broadcasting and listening for multiple context types
 The [Context specification](../../context/spec#assumptions) recommends that complex context objects are defined using simpler context types for particular fields.
 For example, a `Position` is composed of an `Instrument` and a holding amount.
 This leads to situations where an application may be able to receive or respond to context objects that are embedded in a more complex type, but not the more complex type itself.
 For example, a pricing chart might respond to an `Instrument` but doesn't know how to handle a `Position`.